Codium-ai/codiumai-vscode-release/README.md

 8. On `Settings` button, change the tests framework to match your framework preferences.

-9. Click `Re-generate` button to regenerate the test suite based on your configuration and settings.
+9. Click `Regenerate` button to regenerate the test suite based on your configuration and settings.

 10. Modify the test cases list to fully control generated tests.
 Remove the cases you don't need, or add them back from `Excluded Tests` tab.

+11. Edit single test - click `Edit` on every test and modify the name or the objective and click `Regenerate` to regenerate the code.

+12. `Regenerate` single test without editing, to enhance the code and get better results.

+13. `Give me more tests` to generate 3 more tests for the same code.

-11. On each test case, you can click `Copy test` to copy the test code, or `Exclude test` to remove the test from the test suite.
+14. On each test case, you can click `Copy test` to copy the test code, or `Exclude test` to remove the test from the test suite.

-12. On the bottom of the test suite you can click `Copy tests` to copy the entire test suite, or `Save to file` to save the entire test suite to your project.
+15. On the bottom of the test suite you can click `Copy tests` to copy the entire test suite, or `Save to file` to save the entire test suite to your project.

 > Tip 1: If you can't see the `Generate Tests` button you might have to set `"editor.codeLens": true,` in your VSCode configuration file.
 > <br>